abreulola/midtermwebsiteproject/README.md

 <h2>How to Navigate DC Eats!</h2>
 <p2>Restaurant reviews will be categorized by neighrbohoods followed by a 5 star review system.
 There are a number of factors I take into consideration when performing a review.
 They include: the ambiance, the food, and the price point of the restaurant. </p2>

-          <!DOCTYPE html>
-<h1> Georgetown<h1>
+<h1>Georgetown</h1>
-<h2>Top 3 Hidden Gems in Georgetown!"<h1>
+ <h2>Top Three Hidden Gems in Georgetown</h2>
-<h3>Leopold's Cafe<h3>
+          <h3>Cafe Leopold's<h3>

-<p1> Ambiance:This european style like cafe is most likely a spot most visitors or locals miss.
-Its located in Cadey's Alley away from the chaos of mstreet.
-Customers are transported to what feels like a quaint restaurant in a small european town.</p1>
+           <h5>Ambiance:This european syle like cafe is most likely a spot visitors or locals will miss.
+Its locatedin Cadey's Alley away from the chaos of mstreet.
+Customers are transported to what feels like a quaint restaurant in a small european town!<h5>

-<p2> Food: When the DC weather begins to warm up, this is definitely one of my go to brunch options.
-Not only is the food great, but the brunch special drinks are great as well.
-My personal favorite menu items are the croque madame and the quiche!</p2>
+            <h5>Food: When the DC weather begins to warm up, this is definitely one of my go to brunch spots!
+The menu has a variety of options that can satisfy anyone's sweet or savory mood.
+Their brunch drink specials range from a classic mimosa to crafty cocktails!

-<p2> Price Point: I think the brunch at Leopold's is a steal!
-Their dinner menu items are a little bit on the pricier side but that is how most georgetown restaurants are like.<p2>
+             <h5>Price: Whether you are dining for brunch, lunch, or dinner; the prices at Leopolds are a steal for the quality of food you are getting!

-<p2> Rating: Overall I give Leopold's Cafe 4 starts out of 5.
-The 1 point deduction is mainly due to their hit or miss service but the ambiance and the food is what really makes me a loyal customer!<p2>
+              <h5>Rating: Overall, I give Leopold's Cafe 4 stars out of 5!
+My one star deduction is mainly due to their service which can be a hit or a miss.
             <h3> Lutece<h3>
-<p3> Ambiance:
+             <h5>Ambiance: This neo french style restaurant is perfect for date nights or a girls night out!
+This intimate restaurant, gives customers a chance to experience french food in a more casual manner.
+Individuals are able to see their meal being prepped due to the open kitchen concept.
+It is the perfect place for young adults and adults to dine!
+              <h5>Food: The best part about Lutece is that it changes its menu due to whats available during the season.
+This allows the dishes to have the finest ingredients and customers are able to experience new dishes every visit!
+               <h5>Price: